fingerskier/manthra/README.md

 Pastor, "He loves you so much He can't take His eyes off of you."

+Do what you can with what you have where you are.

 God puts maggots in our lives to clean the wounds.